cyberboy666/r_e_c_u_r/documentation/build_docs.md

 other bits and pieces:

-- xxx and yyy size screws and nuts - a few dollars (exact sizes, links etc coming soon)
+- 4x m2 and 7x m3 screws - a few dollars (exact lengths/links etc coming soon)

 - 8 gig or greater mircoSD card